ciena/k8s-become-pod/README.md

 Outgoing TCP traffic (destined for the k8s subnet) is proxied into the pod by sshuttle, allowing the local machine to reach k8s resources.

-DNS traffic is split, all lookups with addresses ending in `*.cluster.local` are sent to the server.
+DNS traffic is split, all lookups with addresses ending in `*.cluster.local` are sent to the k8s DNS service.